Pavlo-Orhunov/Home-Services/readme.md

 **_LAYOUT FEATURES:_**

 - layout made on Figma
-- use of BEM methodology
+- HTML using BEM methodology
+- fully responsive layout up to 320px width
 - no use of any preprocessors and assemblers (manual work)
 - almost pixel perfect on the PC version :)
-- fully adaptive layout to 320px width
 - hamburger menu on mobile devices
 - custom numbered list
 - Swiper slider
-- spoiler "accordion"
+- accordion spoiler
-- scroll to a section from a menu item
+- smooth scrolling to a section from a menu item
 - animation

 `Link to the Page`